sandienunez/joyful_bites/README.md

 ## Usage

-To run Joyful Bites from your command line, just enter cd joyful_bites && ruby ./bin/run into your shell!
+To run Joyful Bites from your command line, just enter `cd joyful_bites` & `ruby ./bin/run` in your shell!

 From there, you can explore the meals of your dreams, full of your favorite ingredient items!
 Complete with meals, recipes, and more.